-As subcontractor to AMCAD, Level-1 assessed, developed and documented specifications for each site based on the new system’s capacity and connectivity needs and user base and then designed and implemented an enhanced network solution that would support such high-volume access.
+As a subcontractor to AMCAD, Level-1 assessed, developed, and documented specifications for each site based on the new system’s capacity and connectivity needs, and user base and then designed and implemented an enhanced network solution that would support such high-volume access.

 Because the powerful data management system required more bandwidth than many locations could support, Level-1’s solution for optimal use of the network’s bandwidth required a county-hosted distributed, multi-location network along with modified LAN/WAN traffic patterns.
 In many locations, the facility’s communications and electrical infrastructure were outdated and undocumented.
 To ensure that each building’s infrastructure would support its new networking equipment, each embedded cable was tracked, identified, and documented to provide an effective blueprint for the network upgrade as well as for future projects involving mechanical, electrical and plumbing upgrades.